-First, in the past 3 years — brands around the world have invested to empower their employees in social media.
+First, in the past 3 years — brands around the world invested to empower their employees in social media.
 Example brands include: Oakley, Dell, IBM, Intel and Best Buy (I’m not talking about Twelpforce.
 This is different.)
-As of the year 2014, it is malpractice to claim you are “omni-channel” while ignoring employees and advocates as a channel.
+As of the year 2014, it became malpractice to claim your organization is “omni-channel” while ignoring employees and advocates as a channel.

 Third, while many people write about these kinds of programs, no one writes about the technologies.

 Definition of Social Employee Advocacy

 In this report, the terms Social Employee Advocacy, or Employee Advocacy, or Employee Activation, describe the activities of brands empowering employees to support the goals of the brand, through employee-owned social media.
 That is, employees use the social media accounts that they own personally, such as the employee’s personal Twitter account or Facebook account.